A Beginner's Guide to Buying a Hedge Trimmer

 - Single & double sided - Single-sided trimmers feature a cutting blade on only one side of the blade.
 Double-sided models allow you to use either side of the blade to make cuts.

 - Blade length - You'll typically see blades ranging from 16"-24".
-Depending on the size of your bushes, you'll want to get a blade that gives you enough reach to work efficiently and accurately.
+Consider the width of your shrubs to figure out the length you need.

-- Anti-vibration - The vibration felt from the motor can take its toll on your arms.
-To make your chores a little easier, anti-vibration handles take some of the sting out of pruning.
+- Anti-vibration - To make your chores a little easier, anti-vibration handles take some of the sting out of pruning.

 - Full-wrap handles - These handles help you maintain a firm grip no matter your position to always make an accurate cut.